squon66/fullstack_boilerplate/SOLUTION.md

 I attempted to implement the first 3 stories.
 I added some placeholder code for some of the server logic that isn't fully functional but is there for illustration purposes

-I know there are some logical things wrong with state, particularly on test retake but didn't have time to address.

 I did not get to the AI part nor a results page